anony123454321/anonymous-work/README.md

-# GIF Results of DreamInsert on I2V Insertion Dataset.
+# Visual Results of DreamInsert on I2V Insertion Dataset.

-Visual comparison results on the I2V Insertion Dataset, comparing AnyV2V, CCEdit, TF-ICON, MVOC, and DreamInsert with two different settings, Double Inversion (Dou.
+Visual comparison results (GIF) on the I2V Insertion Dataset, comparing AnyV2V, CCEdit, TF-ICON, and MVOC with DreamInsert in two different settings, Double Inversion (Dou.
 Inv.) and Pixel Noise Injection (PN-Inj.).
 The I2V Insertion Dataset contains 7 videos-image pairs, which covers a variety of scenes, from indoor to outdoor, showcasing the diversity of the selected cases.